-The golden rainbow trout is a beautiful fish that’s known by a number of different names such as the palomino trout, palomino rainbow trout, golden rainbow, banana trout, golden trout, golden rainbows, lightning trout.
+The golden rainbow trout is a beautiful fish that’s known by a number of different names, such as the palomino trout, palomino rainbow trout, golden rainbow, banana trout, golden trout, golden rainbows, and lightning trout.
 They are also sometimes even called swimming bananas.

 Palomino Trout Facts

 This article covers all the facts and information you need when it comes to fishing for golden rainbow or palomino trout.

 Palomino trouts have been stocked from various fish hatcheries throughout West Virginia and other states in the eastern part of the country.
 They are now commonly found in West Virginia and have self-sustaining populations of palomino trout all throughout the Great Lakes region and even the Pacific Northwest.

 Golden rainbow trout can usually be caught in most areas where you might expect to find other trout, especially brown trout, brook trout, lake trout, and even salmon species like cutthroat trout.
 Palomino trout are capable of living their entire life in the wild and can reproduce, unlike other hybrid species like tiger trout.

 Palomino trout (Oncorhynchus mykiss aguabonita) are very similar in their physical appearance to other trout species.
 Despite being such bright fish, their physical traits – skin color aside – look almost indistinguishable from that of brook trout and regular rainbow trout, as well as brown trout.